alemart/surgescript/docs/tutorials/advanced_features.md

 }
 ```

 Please note: in the example above, objects spawned by `Greeter` will be children of `Greeter`.
+If you need to control the parent of the spawned object, it's usually better to write the factory as a regular function of the caller object - with code such as `parentObject.spawn(objectName)`.

 Iterators
 ---------